 Every organization uses third-party vendors, and most organizations use lots of vendors – which brings lots of vendor risk in tow.
 At this point most risk managers understand that they need to manage that vendor risk somehow, but the work to assess and manage those risks has escalated to the point that it’s almost impossible to do manually.

 The answer, then, is to automate vendor risk management.

-A faster vendor assessment results in less risk exposure and downtime.
+After all, a faster vendor assessment results in less risk exposure and downtime.
 Conversely, an inefficient assessment process leads to poor use of corporate resources.
-Slow vendor selection could result in downtime as the business waits for a new vendor to arrive.
-If you are already doing business with a supplier, a lengthy assessment process means you’re exposed to unmitigated risks.
+Slow vendor selection could cause downtime as the business waits for a new vendor.

 What Is Vendor Risk Management Software?